pragmaticlinuxblog/yasymon/README.md

 ## Installation

-### Prerequisites

 Before installing Yasymon, make sure that your Linux system has Python and Git development related packages installed.
-On Debian you would do this with:
+On Debian/Ubuntu you would do this with:

-`sudo apt install git python3 build-essential python3-dev python3-venv python3-pip`
+`sudo apt install git make gcc python3 python3-dev python3-venv`

-### Getting the code

-To get the code, run the following command to clone the Git repository to a subdirectory inside your own home directory:
+To get the code, clone the Git repository to a subdirectory inside your own home directory:

 `git clone https://github.com/pragmaticlinuxblog/yasymon.git ~/yasymon`

-### Python virtual environment

-Because Yasymon depends on packages from the Python Package Index (PyPi), it is recommended to install Yasymon into a dedicated Python virtual environment, instead of directly in your system's Python environment.
-Otherwise it could eventually happen that another Python program installation needs to install a conflicting version of the same package from the PyPi.

-Run the following commands to create a virtual environment and install Yasymon into it:

-`cd ~/yasymon`
+Installing Yasymon is now as simple as running this command:

-`sudo su`
+`sudo make install`

-`python3 -m venv /opt/venvs/yasymon`

-`source /opt/venvs/yasymon/bin/activate`

-`pip install wheel`

-`pip install .`

-`ln -s /opt/venvs/yasymon/bin/yasymon /usr/local/bin/yasymon`

-`deactivate`

-`exit`

 All users on your system can now run Yasymon, simply by typing `yasymon` in the terminal.

-### Clean up

 After completing the Yasymon installation, you can remove the cloned Git repository: